 How to Clean Granite Countertops

-Cleaning granite countertops can be a bit of a mystery, right?
-You may be wondering what products to use?
-Maybe just as important, you may be wondering what products could be harmful to this natural stone?
-Guess what, it’s much easier than you might think.
+Maybe just as important, you may be wondering what products could be harmful to your new natural stone?
+Overall, it’s easier than you might think.

 What Products Not to Use

-If you’re anything like us, under your kitchen sink reside several cleaners.
-We’ve got Clorox wipes, Lysol Lemon-Scented All-Purpose Cleaner, Soft Scrub, and so on.
-But, once natural stone countertops are installed, those cleaners become almost obsolete.
+If you’re anything like us, there are several cleaners under your kitchen sink.
+You may find things like Clorox wipes, Lysol Lemon-Scented All-Purpose Cleaner, Soft Scrub, and so on.
+But, once natural stone countertops are installed, those cleaners become almost obsolete for countertops.

 Even though they are the quick choice for unexpected spills, unfortunately, they can damage the granite.
 Even frequent use of vinegar (sometimes used as an alternative to chemical cleaners) or Windex will dull the granite and weaken the sealant.
 But rest assured, there is an answer just as simple.